-3.34 Following the screening stage, if likely significant effects on European sites are unable to be ruled out, the plan-making authority is required under Regulation 105 of the Habitats Regulations 2017 to make an 'Appropriate Assessment' of the implications of the plan for European sites, in view of their conservation objectives.
-EC Guidance [See reference 25] states that the Appropriate Assessment should consider the impacts of the plan (either alone or in combination with other projects or plans) on the integrity of European sites with respect to their conservation objectives and to their structure and function.

-3.35 Unlike the Screening stage, Appropriate Assessment can take into account mitigation, for example as proposed within Local Plan policies.
+- 3.35 Following the screening stage, if likely significant effects on Habitats Sites are unable to be ruled out, the plan-making authority is required under Regulation 105 of the Habitats Regulations 2017 to make an 'Appropriate Assessment' of the implications of the plan for Habitats Sites, in view of their conservation objectives.
+EC Guidance [See reference 26] states that the Appropriate Assessment should consider the impacts of the plan (either alone or in combination with other projects or plans) on the integrity of Habitats Sites with respect to their conservation objectives and to their structure and function. - 3.36 Unlike the Screening stage, Appropriate Assessment can take into account mitigation, for example as proposed within Local Plan policies.